A chain level Batalin-Vilkovisky structure in string topology via de Rham chains: Introduction

 There may be several different ways to work out chain level structures in string topology, based on choices of chain models of the free loop space.
-The singular chain complex has the transversality trouble, namely string topology operations are defined only for chains transversal to each other.
-The Hochschild complex of differential forms (used e.g. in \cite{Mer_04}) avoids this trouble, however it is not always a correct chain model of the free loop space (see Remark \ref{150811_1}), and loses some geometric informations (e.g. lengths of loops, see Section 1.5.3).
-Our chain model $C^{\mca{L}M}_*$ is an intermediate one of these two.
+The singular chain complex has a lot of geometric information, however it has transversality trouble.
+Namely, string topology operations (e.g. the loop product) are defined only for chains transversal to each other.
+The Hochschild cochain complex of differential forms (used e.g. in \cite{Mer_04}) avoids this trouble.
+However it seems that this chain complex is not always a correct chain model of the free loop space (see Remark \ref{160617_1}).
+Also, this chain model loses some geometric information, such as lengths of loops.
+Our chain model is intermediate between these two, and a key ingredient in our construction is a notion of ``de Rham chains'', which is a certain hybrid of the notions of singular chains and differential forms.

-This section is organized as follows.
-In Sections 1.1--1.4, we recall several basic definitions and facts, fixing various notations an signs.
-In Section 1.5, we state Theorem \ref{150628_1}, which is our main result, and a few supplementary results.
-Section 1.6 discusses previous works and 1.7 discusses potential applications to symplectic topology.
-Section 1.8 explains the plan of the rest of this paper.
+This paper is organized as follows.
+Section 2 explains preliminary materials on operads, string topology and Deligne's conjecture; this section contains no new results.
+Section 3 states our main results in a rigorous form, and discusses previous related work and potential applications to symplectic topology.
+The rest of this paper (Sections 4--8) is devoted to proofs of these results, and the plan of the proofs is explained in the last part of Section 3.